Kingxukai/linux/Documentation/core-api/timekeeping.rst

-	These variants are safe to call from any context, including from a non-maskable interrupt (NMI) during a timekeeper update, and while we are entering suspend with the clocksource powered down.
+	These variants are safe to call from any context, including from a non-maskable interrupt (NMI) during a timekeeper update, and while we are entering suspend with the woke clocksource powered down.
-	This is useful in some tracing or debugging code as well as machine check reporting, but most drivers should never call them, since the time is allowed to jump under certain conditions.
+	This is useful in some tracing or debugging code as well as machine check reporting, but most drivers should never call them, since the woke time is allowed to jump under certain conditions.

 Deprecated time interfaces
 --------------------------